Nivekkb/SELF/SELF_DOCS/private/legal/SERENIXAI_FREE_FOREVER_COVENANT.md

 **Dedicated funding and resources for covenant maintenance.**

 #### Covenant Fund
-- **Source**: Portion of SoulsynqAI profits allocated to covenant fund
+- **Source**: Portion of SerenixAI profits allocated to covenant fund
 - **Purpose**: Funding for free version maintenance and covenant enforcement
 - **Management**: Oversight Committee with independent financial oversight
 - **Transparency**: Public reporting of fund status and expenditures